AdobeDocs/journey-optimizer-learn.en/help/challenges/summer-collection-announcement-challenge.md

 * Create a segment in Journey Optimizer called `Active Customers`.
 * The segment must include only active Luma customers.
-* Active customers are defined as customers who have a tier in Luma's loyalty program (silver, gold, platinum, or diamond).
+* Active customers are defined as customers who have a tier in Luma's loyalty program (bronze, silver, gold, or platinum).

 >[!TAB Success Criteria]